goaldiggers-kata/goaldiggers/architecture/ArchitectureOverview.md

 #### NPC Profile Creation: For the first time user.

 - NPC doesn’t need to register in the Network HUB
 - When the NPC logs into the Hub for the first time the NPC Profile creation service checks for the existence of the profile.
-If the profile doesn't exist it will invoke the API to pull the information available in the NPC Core domain
+If the profile doesn't exist it will invoke the API to pull the information available in the NPC Core domain.
-- Once the data is retrieved and the same gets persisted to the corresponding Sharded Index
+- Once the data is retrieved and the same gets persisted along with the corresponding Sharded Index.

 #### Login:
 - OAuth or Single sign on will be used to validate the NPC profile.
 The profile service will be hosted by the Non Profit Community domain.
 - Once the validation is complete NPC will be able to see other NPC profiles based on the NPC Network Recommendation Engine.
 This engine is part of NPC HUB Core domain.
+- **Pull Data**: When a NPC does oAuth using FB, LinkedIn etc., it collects lots of meaningful information like location, distance, likes, dislikes.
+Depending on the social networking site from which the login has been initiated, this module is responsible for pulling the relevant information and persisted into the data store.
-- NPC Activity Tracker: NPC Network HUB will act as matching engine so that the most NPCs meet.
-This is to establish meaningful relationships to provide service offerings to the candidates.
-The core objective is to track the activity of the NPC on the HUB.
+- **NPC Activity Tracker**: NPC Network HUB will be a matching engine which allows different NPCs to meet.
+This is to make sure that different NPC's are collaborating with others to provide more meaningful services to the Candidates.
+The core objective of the NPC Activity Tracker as the name suggests, is to track the activity of the NPC on the HUB.
+This component feeds the necessary data to matching engine which will inturn utilize to provide the necessary recommendations to be projected onto the landing page.
-- Pull Data: When a NPC does oAuth using FB, LinkedIn etc., it collects lots of meaningful information like location, distance, likes, dislikes.
-It also extracts lots of information from pictures from the Post to understand community activities, events, CSR etc., and these get appended to the NPC profile.
-- NPC Ranker: It is a critical background component which assigns a random scores and based on these NPC will be grouped.
-It is achieved using shard/distribute, as we can’t keep all the data in one Graph DB.
+- **NPC Ranker**: The main intent of this component is to rank different NPCs based on the activities performed etc., This ranking module will be necessary to evaluate the overall performance of the NPC.
+The ranking is given based on the shard/distribute as we cannot keep all the data in one single Graph DB.
-- NPC Service Offering Levelling technique: If one NPC is getting too much of matches/attention, to make it fair for NPCs, Networking normalizes this by not showing to other NPC but at the same time if any NPC is not showing attention the Recommendation Engine will start showing up to other NPC about it’s services.
-- Reply/Tagging: How willingly the NPC is replying and getting tagged to other NPCs
+- **Reply/Tagging**: How willingly the NPC is replying and getting tagged to other NPCs
 - User can upload photos.
 There is a limit, it’s governed by the Spotlight platform Administrator.
 All the photos/videos are persisted in a Blob store and the path in the Graph DB.
-- Neo4J is used as Graph DB.
-- Service makes a request to fetch the recommendations from the HUB Recommendation Engine.
-This is a preliminary set and cached index.
-- At the same time a domain event “Recommendations” is fired asynchronously to the engine for a refined recommendation.
+- **NPC Service Offering Levelling technique**: The main goal of this component is to make sure that all the NPC will have equal opportunity on providing the services to the Candidates.
+If one NPC is getting too much of matches/attention, to make it fair for all NPCs, this module normalizes this by not showing to other NPC but at the same time if any NPC is not showing attention the Recommendation Engine will start showing up to other NPC about the services being offerred.

 #### NPC Profile Creation on the NPC Network HUB